ricab/scope_guard/docs/design.md

 ### No exceptions

 Scope guards rely on the destructor to execute the client's operation.
-That elicits special consideration regarding exceptions.
-Possible options to deal with potential exceptions arising from a callback (or a callback's destruction)
+That elicits special consideration regarding possible callback exceptions.
+Possible options to deal with potential exceptions arising from a callback (or a callback's destruction) are:
-are:

 1. Allowing exceptions and...
     1. ... always ignoring (silently, with logging...)